Conflict-free Cooperation Method for Connected and Automated Vehicles at Unsignalized Intersections: Graph-based Modeling and Optimality Analysis: Simulation

 As mentioned before, CDG and CUG are employed to describe the conflict relationship of the vehicles.
 The CDG is plotted in Fig.~\ref{fig:AlgorithmCompare_CDG} as explained in Definition~\ref{def:CDG}.
 The red dashed edges are the crossing conflicts and converging conflicts, whereas the black solid edges are the diverging and reachability conflicts.
 Fig.~\ref{fig:AlgorithmCompare_CUG} depicts the CUG defined in Definition~\ref{def:CUG}, which is the complement graph of the CDG.
 The edges are the coexisting relationships,~\ie, the conflict-free vehicles.

 Although identical vehicle arrivals are set for the three algorithms, different spanning trees,~\ie, passing order solutions, are obtained.
 The spanning trees are carried out by scheduling the vehicles in the same layer to pass the intersection simultaneously.
 Thus, the overall depth $ d_\mathrm{all} $ of the spanning tree represents the evacuation time of the solution.
 First, the spanning trees of the DFST and iDFST methods are shown in Fig~\ref{fig:AlgorithmCompare_DFST} and Fig.~\ref{fig:AlgorithmCompare_iDFST}, which are derived from Fig.~\ref{fig:AlgorithmCompare_CDG}.
 Both the DFST and iDFST methods are based on the FIFO principle,~\ie, obtaining the spanning tree vehicle by vehicle.
 Because the DFST has limited optimization of vehicle scheduling, it is a feasible solution with $ d_\mathrm{all} = 14 $.
 In contrast, iDFST separates the conflict types to find the optimal place for each vehicle and obtains a locally optimal solution.
 Hence, the overall depth of the iDFST method is $ d_\mathrm{all} = 11 $.
 Note that the red nodes are the vehicles that are brought forward when compared with the DFST method.
 Fig~\ref{fig:AlgorithmCompare_MCC} depicts the solution derived from Fig.~\ref{fig:AlgorithmCompare_CUG} by using the MCC method.
 The nodes of the same color represent the vehicles in the same clique,~\ie, the vehicles that are scheduled to pass the intersection at the same time.
-The same cliques and the corresponding colors are drawn in Fig.~\ref{fig:AlgorithmCompare_CUG} to show the MCC result with $ d_\mathrm{all} = 10 $.
-Moreover, because the cliques can be arranged in the descending order, the average travel time of the vehicles in the MCC method is also better than that in the former algorithms.
-A detailed discussion is presented in the following simulations.
+The same cliques and the corresponding colors are drawn in Fig.~\ref{fig:AlgorithmCompare_CUG} to show the MCC result with $ d_\mathrm{all} = 10 $. {Moreover, it is observed that MCC generates a spanning tree much \textit{balanced} than iDFST.
+In the following simulations, we found that even if evacuation time and ATTD are not of much difference in iDFST and MCC, the distribution of the vehicle nodes influences the fuel consumption performance significantly.}